Construction Accounting 101: Principles and Best Practices

 These factors complicate the construction project estimation and cost control process, making it more difficult to accurately predict a project’s final cost.

 All the factors above make it challenging to predict the profitability of a construction project.
 There are many variables that can affect the final cost of the project.
-Construction schedule is one of them.
+The construction schedule is one of them.

 Not having a clear image of the project’s final profit can put construction businesses at risk.
 They may not be able to cover their costs if their projects end up costing more than expected.